 If you or a loved one experiences a shoulder dislocation, don’t wait to seek treatment.
 The sooner you receive care, the sooner you can begin healing and return to your normal routine.
-At Denver Metro Orthopedics, P.C., Stephen Thon, MD, and John Schwappach, MD, boast years of experience treating shoulder dislocations.
-To make an appointment at the practice in Englewood, Centennial, Lone Tree, or Aurora, Colorado, call the nearest office to speak with a team member or book online today.
+At Denver Metro Orthopedics, P.C., John Schwappach, MD, boasts years of experience treating shoulder dislocations.
+To make an appointment at the practice in Englewood or Aurora, Colorado, call the nearest office to speak with a team member or book online today.

 Shoulder dislocation occurs when your arm bone pops out of the socket in your shoulder blade.
 It’s characterized by a visible lump or bulge that’s swollen and sensitive to the touch.

 Depending on the cause of the dislocation, you might also experience sensations of tingling or numbness that extend into your arms or neck.